Skip to content

 • PostgresTools: Download Server lets you select and download the server binary.
 It'll be the matching version for your machine.
 If you set postgrestools.allowDownloadPrereleases to true in yor VS Code settings, you'll be able to select prereleases.

-• PostgresTools: Get Current Version will print the current version if the LSP server is running.
+• PostgresTools: Get Current Version will print the current version and the strategy with which the server binary was found.

 • PostgresTools: Start and PostgresTools: Stop will stop or start the LSP server and the client.